 November, the number of trekkers starts to dissipate as the temperature drops.
-Therefore, it can offer you some solitude, or you can schedule your visit in Late September.
-Sometimes, monsoon lingers in September, but you can expect the clear sky in late September.
+Therefore, it can offer you some solitude, or you can schedule your visit for Late September.
+Sometimes, the monsoon lingers in September, but you can expect a clear sky in late September.
 The hills and forest after the recent monsoon are still fresh and green.
 The atmosphere is lively and vibrant to leave you mesmerized.
 Also, autumn is the best time to explore alternative routes such as Gokyo Valley Trek and Three Pass Trek.
 The side trail and alternative treks in the Everest region are good options to escape the hubbub of the traditional Everest Base Camp route.

 The months of June, July, and August are the months when Nepal receives a significant amount of rainfall.
-The trek in the Himalayas is challenging not only due to the mud-caked trail but due to flight delays for days.
-Also, the black clouds hovering in the sky impedes the view of the mountains.
+The trek in the Himalayas is challenging not only due to the mud-caked trail but also due to flight delays for days.
+Also, the black clouds hovering in the sky impede the view of the mountains.
 Therefore, it is better to avoid this season for trekking in the Everest region.

 It is the time when the sky feeds the Everest region with snow.
 The temperature might drop to -20 to -40 degrees Celsius (-4 F to -22 F), posing challenges to trekkers.
 You may have to spare more time for weather delays.
 However, the sky is clear, and the view is exceptional during this time.
-If you want to trek in winter, planning a little early or little late i.e., during late November or February, might help you.
+If you want to trek in winter, planning a little early or a little late i.e., during late November or February, might help you.

 Causes of Altitude sickness

 While trekking at a high altitude, there is a potential threat of altitude sickness.
-The trek begins from Lukla at an altitude of 2610 meters and takes you the height of 5545 meters at Kalapatthar.
+The trek begins from Lukla at an altitude of 2610 meters and takes you to the height of 5545 meters at Kalapatthar.
 Therefore, one needs to take enough precautions while climbing up the trail.

-Altitude sickness is a group of symptoms that occur when you climb up to higher elevation too quickly.
-It is the adverse effect of high altitude caused by the rapid exposure to poor oxygen levels at high elevation.
+Altitude sickness is a group of symptoms that occur when you climb up to a higher elevation too quickly.
+It is the adverse effect of high altitude caused by rapid exposure to poor oxygen levels at high elevation.
 As you ascend higher, less oxygen is available to breathe.
-If enough time is available, the body adjusts to the less oxygen.
+If enough time is available, the body adjusts to less oxygen.
 However, if the ascent is quick, the body starts to show symptoms of altitude sickness due to its inability to adjust to the environment.